aabdelghani/eslab/README.md

 - Ahmed Abdelghany - Initial work

 ## License
-This project is licensed under the GNU GPLv3 - see the LICENSE.md file for details.
+This project is licensed under the BSD 3-clause - see the LICENSE.md file for details.

 ## Acknowledgments
 - AUC Embedded Systems Lab team.